Learning to Play Two-Player Perfect-Information Games without Knowledge: Introduction

 \section{Introduction}

 One of the most difficult tasks in artificial intelligence is the \emph{sequential decision making problem} \citep{littman1996algorithms}, whose applications include robotics and games.
 As for games, the successes are numerous.
 Machine surpasses man for several games, such as backgammon, checkers, chess, and go \citep{silver2017mastering}.
 A major class of games is the set of two-player games in which players play in turn, without any chance or hidden information.
 This class is sometimes called two-player \emph{perfect information}\footnote{With some definitions, perfect information games include games with chance.
-It depends on whether one includes information about the future in perfect knowledge.} games \citet{mycielski1992games} or also two-player combinatorial games.
+This is not the case in this article} games \citep{mycielski1992games} or also two-player combinatorial games.
 There are still many challenges for these games.
-For example, for the \emph{game of Hex}, computers have only been able to beat strong humans since 2020~\citep{cazenave2020polygames}.
-For \emph{general game playing} \citep{genesereth2005general} (even restricted to games with perfect information): man is always superior to machine on an unknown complex game (when man and machine have a relatively short learning time to master the rules of the game).
-In this article, we focus on two-player zero-sum games with perfect information, although most of the contributions in this article should be applicable or easily adaptable to a more general framework\footnote{All the proposed techniques are directly applicable to the framework of perfect information single-agent sequential decision-making problems and in particular to solitaire games with perfect information.
-Tree learning, ordinal distribution, and reinforcement heuristics are applicable in the generalized cases (in case of $m$ agents, reinforcement heuristics can be valued in real $m$-space).
-Minimax variants are applicable in multi-player perfect-information games as variants of the paranoid algorithm \citep{sturtevant2000pruning}.
-Descent can be applied to learn value functions for stochastic perfect-information games by applying it to a large set of determinist games corresponding to the stochastic game where the chance was fixed and known before the start of the game.
-To use the corresponding learned heuristic, either a minimax at depth $1$ or an algorithm such as expectiminimax~\citep{michie1966game} must be used.
-However, for stochastic games and multiplayer games generalizations of the minimax variants should give better results in general.}.
+For example, at the \emph{game of Hex}, computers have only been able to beat strong humans since 2020~\citep{cazenave2020polygames}.
+In the context of \emph{general game playing} \citep{genesereth2005general}, i.e. the context of playing a unknown game with only a short time to learn how to play well: man is always superior to machine (even restricted to games with perfect information).
+In this article, we focus on two-player zero-sum games with perfect information.
+Note that the algorithms we propose also apply in the single-player case.
+We demonstrate this in the context of Morpion Solitaire.